luca-nik/naiky-website/public/_posts/web3/metronome.md

 ### Key Highlights of My Solution

-- **System Overview:** Analyzed the functionality of Metronome’s smart contracts, including the Daily Price Auction (DPA) and the Autonomous Converter Contract (ACC).
+- **System Overview:** Analyzed the functionality of Metronome's smart contracts, including the Daily Price Auction (DPA) and the Autonomous Converter Contract (ACC).
 - **Arbitrage Mechanics:** Developed a mathematical model to identify arbitrage opportunities between the DPA and ACC price mechanisms.
 - **Trading Strategy:** Designed a high-frequency trading strategy based on profit maximization, incorporating simulations to validate its effectiveness.